arh-eu/anprcloud-cpp/README.md

 Now you can run the example program with one or two parameters.

 #### Test free stage
-Test your free stage like this (and replace 'yourApiKey' with your apiKey.):
+Test your free stage like this (and replace 'yourApiKey' with your apiKey):

 ```sh
 ./ANPRCloudService yourApiKey